mc-cat-tty/mmr-kria-hardware-design/README.md

  - EMIO TTC0 for fan control
  - EMIO SPI0 placed on the RPI header for APPS ADC
  - EMIO CAN0 and CAN1 placed on the RPI header
+ - EMIO UART PS0 placed on the RPI header as a debug link

  > !!
 Please keep this list up-to-date in both main and development branches